 I was not exercising at all at this stage.
 I had zero positive experiences of the gym or working out or physical activity of any kind up to this point and decided I want to lose weight before I start exercising.

 And yes I know that is illogical.
-But that is how I felt at the time and I know plenty of people have a fear of going into the gym – so it isn’t that uncommon.
+But that is how I felt at the time.
+I know plenty of people have a fear of going to the gym.
+It isn’t that uncommon.

 Getting Obsessed With Weight Loss

 Things were ticking along nicely in terms of weight loss and progress was slow and steady.

 As I was losing weight though, I was getting more conscious about body image and more obsessive about losing weight.